 Usery Mountain: Merkle Memorial Trail Just under a mile, this trail is a pleasantly flat hike that takes you through the beautiful mountain park surrounding Usery Mountain.
-A simple loop around Headquarters Hill, this nature walk is a great starting point for the desert explorer with informational placards of flora and fauna, as well as beautiful views of the Superstitions and benches on which to enjoy them.
-There is also the extra challenge of taking the brief half mile hike to the top of Headquarters Hill, a quick and steep ascent promising even more views, followed by a quick descent right back to where you started on the Merkle trail.
+A simple loop around Headquarters Hill, this nature walk is a great starting point for the desert explorer with informational placards of flora and fauna, as well as beautiful views of the Superstition Mountains and benches on which to enjoy them.
+There is also the extra challenge of taking the brief half-mile hike to the top of Headquarters Hill, a quick and steep ascent promising even more views, followed by a quick descent right back to where you started on the Merkle trail.